Does Weight Lifting Help Burn Fat?

 RELATED: How to Maintain the Right Heart Rate During and After Exercise

-But high-intensity workouts aren't necessarily the same thing as weightlifting—and it's important to distinguish between the two.
+But high-intensity workouts aren’t necessarily the same thing as weightlifting — and it’s important to distinguish the two.
 While high-intensity interval training (HIIT) demands quick spurts of effort, weight training can be more methodical, with longer rest periods between sets, like deadlifts or squats.
 Each approach can be beneficial.

-For example, a 2000 study in the International Journal of Sport Nutrition and Exercise Metabolism found that lifting weights increased female participants' basal metabolic rate (BMR) by 4.2 percent.
+For example, a 2000 study in the International Journal of Sports Nutrition Exercise and Metabolism found that lifting weights increased female participants’ basal metabolic rate (BMR) by 4.2 percent.
 When measured again a day later, their BMR remained elevated, as well as their resting fat oxidation.
-This suggests that weightlifting also invoked similar responses to the afterburn effect, though most likely lower.
+This suggests that weight lifting also invoked similar responses to the after-burn effect, though most likely lower.

 How Building Muscle Boosts Your Metabolism